Table of Contents[Hide][Show]

 However, I was always skittish about towing a trailer with my personal vehicle, even though the camping part looked like a (literal) ton of fun.
 And I know I’m not alone; a lot of people tell me they shy away from towing a camper because it feels daunting.

 What if I hook it up incorrectly?
 What if my brake lights don’t work?
+Will the trailer hitch hold?
 Or what if I run over a curb?

 All those questions and more are valid, but maybe misplaced, say trailer-towing veterans.

 TravelingMom Tip: If you’re dream of RV travel, rent one first to see how you like it.

 The writer was hosted by Nissan for the purposes of writing this post.
 All opinions are her own.

 “People often look at the size of a trailer, which might appear to be bigger than their vehicle, and think, ‘How can my car possibly tow that?’”
 Nissan Senior Manager, Product Planning Carl Phillips says.
 “It might seem overwhelming, but in reality, as long as trailers are within the manufacturer’s recommended towing capacity, the vehicle can handle it.”

 Nissan invited me to California to practice with towing experts who showed me how to hook up a trailer, how to tow it, and how to park it.
 They gently corrected me along the way.
 Once I gave it a try, I discovered that towing wasn’t nearly as complicated or scary as it seemed at first.
 I gained confidence in the parking lot as I practiced, minded my corners, and graduated from towing school with blazing colors.